TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/SEO/ModifyUrlForCanonicalTagEvent.rst

 ..  versionchanged:: 13.0
     The event is being dispatched after the standard functionality has been executed, such as fetching the URL from the page properties.
+Effectively, this also means that :php:`getUrl()` might already return a non-empty string.

 ..  note::
     ..  versionadded:: 13.0